Ylianst/MeshCentral/docs/docs/install/index.md

 !!!Note
     At this point, no user account will be created or available for the user hence 1st user account will be the most privileged user with Administrator rights

-- User is advised to create an “admin” account immediately by navigating to https://127.0.0.1 with a web browser.
+- User is advised to create an `admin` account immediately by navigating to https://127.0.0.1 with a web browser.

 **Note**: To run MeshCentral as a service, run it using `--install` argument.
 Once running, start a web browser and access MeshCentral application with respective URL.